 Remembering Elvis Presley

-Elvis Week began last Wednesday, August 11th in Memphis, TN but today is the day that we remember the king of rock-n-roll.
-It was 44 years ago, August 16th, 1977, that afternoon around 1:30 p.m.
-Elvis Presley dies of a reported "coronary arrhythmia" at Graceland at the age of 42.
+If you are old enough to remember then you'll never forget.
+It was 46 years ago, August 16th, 1977, around 1:30 p.m. when Elvis Presley dies of a reported "coronary arrhythmia" at Graceland at the age of 42.

 The man with the humblest of beginnings to rock and roll immortality all began in 1956.
 On January 27th, he released his first single "Heartbreak Hotel", the first of 17 number 1 hits.
 I actually thought he had more #1's than that.